 You may have seen information about the risk of COVID-19 for patients with chronic kidney disease (CKD).
 Most patients with kidney cancer do not have chronic kidney disease (CKD).
 If you have chronic kidney disease (CKD), you can find more information about your risk of COVID-19 here.

 Most people infected with COVID-19 have mild to moderate symptoms.
-In those patients, there is no evidence showing that COVID-19 adversely affects the kidneys.
 A small proportion of patients with COVID-19 develop severe infection and require hospitalization.
 According to the International Society of Nephrology, in these hospitalized patients, a small percentage (15%) developed a decline in filtration function of the kidneys.

 COVID-19 is a new virus and doctors still are learning about how it impacts individuals.
 The long-term health effect of kidney injury on survivors of COVID-19 infection is not known.

 Reducing touch-points, including hospital visits and in-person appointments, can help reduce exposure and free up health care resources for emergency situations.

 The federal government, as well as many state governments, have changed rules and eased restrictions on tele-health appointments.
 Ask your doctor what options are available for you to avoid in-person appointments.

 Here are some additional suggestions to reduce touch-points that patients might want to consider discussing with their doctor.